anirudhrani/WortSpark/README.md

 This project is private and proprietary.
 Unauthorized copying, distribution, or usage of this software, in whole or in part, is strictly prohibited without prior written permission from the authors.

-© 2025 Wandelbots GmbH, Arizona State University, Venkat Satya Anirudh Rani (Ven).
+© 2025 Wandelbots GmbH, Arizona State University, Venkata Satya Anirudh Rani (Ven).
 All rights reserved.

 For licensing inquiries, contact: vrani@asu.edu